 How Garden Design & Climate Control Can Help Prevent Powdery Mildew

-So the background check into powdery mildew spores confirms that they can be a habitual offender, a persistent pain in the ass.
+So the background check into powdery mildew spores confirms that they can be a habitual offender, a persistent pain.
 If your plants have ever been afflicted, then you know PM is a menace.
 What makes PM a phantom menace?
 Standard definitions of ‘phantom’ suggest something unreal, like a ghost.
 That obviously doesn’t apply here.
 Ask any gardener who has dealt with PM: it’s all too real.
 Ask that same person how they feel about PM and they may well touch on other definitions of phantom: something hated, feared, or deceptive.

 What’s the Deal with That Fungi?